TylerRTDev/CI-MSProject4/README.md

 Music is timeless—but the way people discover and purchase it is constantly evolving.
 Real Legacy Media taps into the resurgence of physical music formats, while offering the convenience of a modern online storefront.
 The project was born from a desire to:

 * Blend the nostalgic appeal of record shops with modern UX/UI practices
-* Create a community-focused platform that supports browsing, reviewing, and collecting
+* Create a community-focused platform that supports browsing and collecting
 * Provide admin-level control without compromising frontend design or user experience

 ---